 Basic office automation typically involves collecting data and storing it “virtually.”
 Yes, even data entry into a Google spreadsheet is considered office automation.

 Mortgage tech automation works differently.
-The best digital mortgage tools go beyond the typical data collection and storage.
+The best digital mortgage tools go beyond typical data collection and storage.
 Yes, it even goes beyond automated email notification and cloud-based retrieval.
-In 2019, those functions are given in basic office automation.

 What today’s mortgage office needs is the ability to collect data, store it securely, AND do so in a meaningful way (more on that later).
 You also need the ability to store MASSIVE amounts of data.
 In other words, data entry, document collection, and consolidating the information are just the beginning.
 Task assignment, data routing, email notifications, and processing –the requirement of data storage and management in a digital mortgage process are extreme.